YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 For all healthcare organizations, VistA can provide a cost-effective enterprise resource planning (ERP) system.
 It is written in the ANSI/ISO standard programming language M (also known as MUMPS), With origins in the field of healthcare informatics, M is the de facto standard for healthcare software.

-The Acculturation Workshop uses the `WorldVistA EHR® <http://worldvista.org/World_VistA_EHR>`_ flavor of VistA as a sample YottaDB/GT.M application, and can be downloaded from the `WorldVistA project at Source Forge <http://sourceforge.net/projects/worldvista>`_.
+The Acculturation Workshop uses the `WorldVistA EHR® <http://worldvista.org/World_VistA_EHR>`_ flavor of VistA as a sample YottaDB application, and can be downloaded from the `WorldVistA project at Source Forge <http://sourceforge.net/projects/worldvista>`_.

 **Download VistA**